xxv xxv xiii xiv xxviii roman numerals

 You’re right, XXV, XIII, XIV, and XXVIII can look confusing at first.
-But don’t worry, they’re based on simple, learnable rules.
-By the end of this guide, you’ll not only know what these specific numbers mean but also understand the core principles needed to read almost any Roman numeral.
+But they’re based on simple, learnable rules, really simple ones.
+By the end of this guide, you’ll know exactly what those numbers mean.
+You’ll understand the core principles.
+And you’ll be able to read almost any Roman numeral that comes your way.

 No complex math is required here, and just a straightforward, step-by-step breakdown.
 Let’s get started.